Load Cell Loading: Thread Engagement Errors

 S-Beam example where loading through the threads versus against the base produces up to a 0.369 % difference in output.

 10,000 lbf shear-web example showing a maximum difference of 0.044 % with an integral adapter installed versus engaging about 0.625” of thread and loading on the shoulder.

-This error can become larger, depending on the actual thread engagement.
+This error can become more significant depending on the actual thread engagement.
 A standard rule of thumb is to engage at least the thread diameter.
-At 0.625” of engagement, we have observed errors as high as 0.2 % comparing three different setups of calibration with an integral adapter and a non-shoulder loaded full engagement of over 1”.
+At 0.625” of engagement, we have observed errors as high as 0.2 % comparing three different calibration setups with an integral adapter and a non-shoulder loaded full engagement of over 1”.

 The error on this measurement was over 0.5 % on a device expected to be better than 0.025 % (20 times expected).

-If an adapter is not purchased, or one is not installed into the load cell, Morehouse recommends having discussions with your calibration laboratory about how they calibrate such devices.
-The examples above show the drastic difference with different adapters and different loading conditions.
+If an adapter is not purchased or installed into the load cell, Morehouse recommends having discussions with your calibration laboratory about how they calibrate such devices.
+The examples above show the drastic difference between adapters and loading conditions.
 The errors can be 20 times what might be expected.
-When this happens, there could be significant global risk passed via the next measurement which is eventually passed to the consumer.
+When this happens, significant global risk could be passed via the subsequent measurement, which is eventually passed to the consumer.

 Back to the general rule of thumb: if we do not know, we engage the thread by matching the diameter of the load cell.
-There are two very easy ways to do this.
+There are two effortless ways to do this.